nimrod4278/tres/ReadMe.txt

     options:
     -h, --help                      show this help message and exit --action ACTION                 select query/traverse
-    --db DB                         what kind of query - default to find --collection COLLECTION         what kind of query - default to find --filter FILTER                 what filter to use
+    --db DB                         db to query
+    --collection COLLECTION         collection to query
+    --filter FILTER                 what filter to use
     --address ADDRESS               the address you need to traverse --depth DEPTH                   the depth of traversal